ArmanDuha8/ArmanDuha8.github.io/_pages/about.md

   simulation.
 </details>

-### Quantum Transport in Dirac Fermions
+### 3. Quantum Transport in Dirac Fermions
-*Phase transitions in topological material driven by scalar and mass disorder, uncovering rich transport behavior in 2D systems*
+*3.1 Phase transitions in topological material driven by scalar and mass disorder, uncovering rich transport behavior in 2D systems*
 <details>
   <summary>Read more</summary>